Skip to main content

 Automatic Testing

 Every submitted pull request will automatically be run through automated testing through continuous integration.
-You should see the status of these tests on your pull request.
+This testing includes multiple suites of testing, all of which are required to pass.
+Please enable testing on your fork of the main repository to see the status of your tests as you develop.

 Local automatic testing